sporniket/electronic-symbol-generator-for-cad/README.md

 #### v0.0.1

-* TBD
+* First packaged version, supports 'json' and 'kicad5' format only

 ## 2. What should you know before using **Sporniket's electronic symbol generator for CAD** ?

-**Sporniket's electronic symbol generator for CAD** is written using python version 3.6, and should work with python version 3.7 up to 3.10.
+**Sporniket's electronic symbol generator for CAD** is written using python version 3.8, and should work with python version to 3.10.

 It relies on the following packages to build and test :

 * build
 * pytest
+* coverage

 It also relies on the following package to enforce source formatting :